SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/opsgenie.md

-## Install the Opsgenie App and view the Dashboards
+## Install the Opsgenie App

-This page provides instructions for installing the Opsgenie App, as well as examples of each of the app dashboards.
+This section provides instructions for installing the Opsgenie App, as well as examples of each of the app dashboards.

-### Install the App

-This section shows you how to  install the Sumo Logic Opsgenie App.

 To install the app, do the following: